justinethier/cyclone/README.md

 - ... as well as an interpreter for debugging
 - Support for [many popular SRFI's](docs/API.md#srfi-libraries)
 - Online user manual and API documentation
+- Support for Linux, Windows, FreeBSD, and Mac platforms.
+- Known to run on x86-64, x86, and Arm (Raspberry Pi) architectures.

 Getting Started
 ---------------